mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Oord, Aaron van den, Yazhe Li, and Oriol Vinyals.
 "Representation learning with contrastive predictive coding." arXiv preprint arXiv:1807.03748 (2018).
   - Predicting the future [self-supervised task design]
+    - derive the concept of context vector (from earlier representation)
+      - use the context vector for future representation prediction.
   - TP: Great works with some foundation of CL
   - probabilistic (AR) contrastive loss!!
     - in latent space